cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. [S3](http://aws.amazon.com/s3/)
 1. [simple blobstore server](https://github.com/cloudfoundry/bosh/tree/master/simple_blobstore_server)

-For example configurations of each Blobstore, see the [Blobs][] section.
+For example configurations of each Blobstore, see the [Blobs](#blobs) section.
 The default BOSH configuration uses the simple blobstore server, as the load is very light and low latency is preferred.

 ## Health Monitor ##

-The BOSH Health Monitor receives health status and life cycle events from the [BOSH Agent][] and can send alerts through notification plugins (such as email).
+The BOSH Health Monitor receives health status and life cycle events from the [BOSH Agent](#bosh-agent) and can send alerts through notification plugins (such as email).
 The Health Monitor has a simple awareness of events in the system, so as not to alert if a component is updated.

 ## Message Bus ##

-BOSH uses the [NATS](http://github.com/dcollison/nats) message bus for command and control.
+BOSH uses the [NATS](https://github.com/derekcollison/nats) message bus for command and control.

 # Using BOSH #

-Before we can use BOSH we need to install the [BOSH CLI][].
+Before we can use BOSH we need to install the [BOSH CLI](#bosh-cli).
 To continue with this section, you will need a running development environment with an uploaded Stemcell.
-If this is not the case, you can  [BOSH Installation][] section.
+If this is not the case, you can  [BOSH installation](#bosh-installation) section.

 ## Installing BOSH Command Line Interface ##